 Solar energy development may potentially affect the long-term persistence of existing wildlife migration corridors.
-Ungulate migration corridors would be adversely affected, particularly if a solar facility is sited where physiographic constrictions (e.g., geologic formations, topography, development) force herds through relatively narrow corridors (Berger 2004).
+Ungulate migration corridors would be adversely affected, particularly if a solar project is sited where physiographic constrictions (e.g., geologic formations, topography, development) force herds through relatively narrow corridors (Berger 2004).

-Through compliance with laws and permits and with implementation of actions that could avoid and reduce impacts, some operation activities of small to medium utility-scale solar energy facilities would result in less than significant impacts to terrestrial habitats.
+Through compliance with laws and permits and with the implementation of measures to avoid and reduce impacts, some operation activities would result in less than significant impacts to terrestrial habitats.
 Activities that cause the permanent degradation, loss, or conversion of suitable habitat that is critical to species viability or disrupt habitat continuity along migration routes would result in potentially significant adverse impacts on terrestrial habitats.